Bayt-al-Hikmah/Flask/Workshop5/Workshop5.md

 ```
 Now, when you visit `http://127.0.0.1:5000/`, Flask will serve the HTML file, and the rest of the application interaction will happen via JavaScript calling our API endpoints.
 #### The HTML and CSS
-We will create a simple interface with two main sections: a Login section and a Dashboard section.
-Initially, the dashboard will be hidden, We can find the template and styling file inside the `materials` folder.
+We created a simple interface with two main sections: a Login section and a Dashboard section.
+Initially, the dashboard is hidden.
+After the user successfully logs in, the login section will be hidden, and the dashboard will be displayed.

+We can find the HTML template and styling files inside the ``materials`` folder.
+The ``index.html`` file should be moved to the ``templates`` folder and the ``style.css`` file should be moved to the ``static`` folder.

 #### Client-Side Logic (JavaScript)
 This is the most important part.
-The ``materials/app.js``  file acts as the bridge between the HTML events (clicks) and the Flask REST API.
+The JavaScript file acts as the bridge between HTML events (such as clicks) and the Express REST API.

 The code listens for form submissions and button clicks, then makes API calls using fetch to the corresponding endpoints.
-For example, when a user logs in, it sends a POST request to ``/api/login``, stores the session, and updates the view to show tasks.
-Similarly, task actions like creating, updating state, or deleting a task are sent to the ``/api/tasks`` endpoints, and the page updates dynamically without reloading.
+For example, when a user logs in, it sends a POST request to ``/api/login``, stores the session, and updates the view to display the user’s tasks.
+Similarly, task actions like creating, updating, or deleting a task are sent to the ``/api/tasks`` endpoints, and the page updates dynamically without reloading.

-Helper functions manage view switching, display messages, and ensure only logged-in users can access protected sections.
+Helper functions handle view switching, displaying messages, and ensuring that only logged-in users can access protected sections.

+The file is currently in the ``materials`` folder.
+We should move it  to the ``static`` folder so it can be served as a static asset by Flask.
 ### Token-Based Authentication
 In the current Task Manager API, we use Flask-Session to manage authentication.
 This approach is effective for traditional web applications where the server and client are closely tied, and the browser handles session cookies automatically.